Snowflake-Labs/dbt_constraints/README.md

 In addition, although Snowflake doesn't enforce most constraints, the [query optimizer can consider primary key, unique key, and foreign key constraints](https://docs.snowflake.com/en/sql-reference/constraints-properties.html?#extended-constraint-properties) during query rewrite if the constraint is set to RELY.
 Since dbt can test that the data in the table complies with the constraints, this package creates constraints on Snowflake with the RELY property to improve query performance.

-Many other databases including PostgreSQL, SQL Server, Oracle, MySQL, and DB2 can use referential integrity constraints to perform "[join elimination](https://blog.jooq.org/join-elimination-an-essential-optimiser-feature-for-advanced-sql-usage/)" to remove tables from an execution plan.
+Many other databases including PostgreSQL, Oracle, SQL Server, MySQL, and DB2 can use referential integrity constraints to perform "[join elimination](https://blog.jooq.org/join-elimination-an-essential-optimiser-feature-for-advanced-sql-usage/)" to remove tables from an execution plan.
 This commonly occurs when you query a subset of columns from a view and some of the tables in the view are unnecessary.
 Even on databases that do not support join elimination, some [BI and visualization tools will also rewrite their queries](https://docs.snowflake.com/en/user-guide/table-considerations.html#referential-integrity-constraints) based on constraint information, producing the same effect.

-Finally, although most columnar databases including Snowflake do not use or need indexes, most row-oriented databases including PostgreSQL require indexes on their primary key columns in order to perform efficient joins between tables.
+Finally, although most columnar databases including Snowflake do not use or need indexes, most row-oriented databases including PostgreSQL and Oracle require indexes on their primary key columns in order to perform efficient joins between tables.
 Typically a primary key or unique key constraint is enforced on such databases using such indexes.
 Having dbt create the unique indexes automatically can slightly reduce the degree of performance tuning necessary for row-oriented databases.
 Row-oriented databases frequently also need indexes on foreign key columns but [that is something best added manually](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes).

 ## Please note